saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 If you're planning to test on iOS devices, you'll also need to [download the iOS symbols](https://github.com/Zuikyo/iOS-System-Symbols).

-2. Launch a command line terminal from the same from the folder where you downloaded the vUSB client.
+2. Launch a command line terminal from the same folder where you downloaded the vUSB client.
-3. Enter the below command to launch the vUSB client and connect to your preferred Data Center (type `US` or `EU`).
+3. Enter the below command line to launch the vUSB client and connect to your preferred Data Center (type `US` or `EU`).
 This will get your server up and running.

 ```java
 java -jar virtual-usb-client-2.0.0.jar server --datacenter EU